Gautamd97/Assignment1/README.md

 ## Table of Contents
 1. Introduction
 2. SSH Keys
-3. Steps to create an SSH Key
+3. Steps to generate an SSH Key
 4. Copy the Contents of your SSH Public Key
-5. Adding SSH Public Key to your digital ocean account
+5. Adding SSH Public Key to your DigitalOcean account
 6. Custom Arch Linux Image
 7. Creating a Droplet running Arch Linux